Master AI at Work · Free Framework Guide

 The Framework

-Think of AI like a brilliant new hire on their first day.
-They're capable, fast, and eager — but they know nothing about your business, your customers, or what "good" looks like.
-Your prompt is their brief.
-The better you brief them, the better they perform.
+Think of AI like a brilliant new hire on day one.
+Fast, capable, eager — but knows nothing about your business until you brief them.
+Your prompt is the brief.
+The better the brief, the better the output.

 R